dotnet/docs/docs/csharp/language-reference/keywords/using-statement.md

 [!code-csharp[csrefKeywordsNamespace#5](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsNamespace/CS/csrefKeywordsNamespace.cs#5)]

 The newer `using` statement translates to very similar code.
 The `try` block opens where the variable is declared.
-The `finally` block is added at the close of the enclosing block, typically the method close.
+The `finally` block is added at the close of the enclosing block, typically at the end of a method.

 For more information about the `try`-`finally` statement, see the [try-finally](try-finally.md) topic.